bennyhat/protractor-istanbul-plugin-example/README.md

  - Runs the protractor tests against that web server
  - Creates a coverage report based on the files in the coverage folder - ```istanbul report --include "coverage/*.json" lcov text text-summary```
  - Cleans up the tmp and coverage directories between test runs

+### TODO
+I'll try and find time eventually to just pack this into a docker image that can be run.
+That will help take care of all the wild NodeJS issues and dependencies, hopefully.
+Otherwise, I badly need to get the actual plugin updated to work with newer Protractor versions.